turingschool/portfolios/kyle_heppenstall_m2.md

 This sessions focused around project management.
 It detailed some tools to consider (like Waffle.io) and how we can leverage our strengths to help a team.
 My biggest takeaway was around building a culture of error within a team.
 I thought it was really interesting how teams that are not afraid to fail perform better (and probably have more fun).

+#### Cold Outreach

+In this session we worked on transforming our job tracker into a network of contacts.
+Meg discussed the idea that applying for jobs is often less effective than reaching out to people at companies we are interested in.
+From there we discussed best practices for reaching out cold to people over emails.
+I found it helpful to get some feedback on my email and then at the end of the session we sent our first cold outreach email out.

 ------------------

 ## E: Feedback and Community Participation